rjnorthrow/atk/README.md

 `MAKE_OPTS` determines how much parallelism you are going to use when building the C modules.
 This probably does not make much difference so can be safely ignored

-`COMMIT` is the Git commit for the Amiga Test Kit if you wish to specify a version.
+`COMMIT` is the Git tag if you wish to specify a version.
 Leave this out to get the latest version

 The zip file containing the goodies will be dropped into your current directory.
+Note that the zip file name has changed after v1.16 from `AmigaTestKit-v1.16.zip` (for example) to `AmigaTestKit-<ID>.zip` where ID is the short Git commit ID such as `AmigaTestKit-803ec6a.zip` for version 1.18.
+The contents however have not changed, in that the zip contains the correct version if specified using `COMMIT=`

 Tested on versions `testkit-v1.11` to `testkit-v1.18` inclusive